ArnavDagar/Arduino-Summer-Camp/README.md

 * OLED Display: Displays either Clear, Caution, Danger, or Critical
 * Buzzer: Beeps at different frequencies depending on the water level
 * LED: Blinks at different frequencies depending on the water level
-* Water Reservoir with slot for water sensor and a hole for funnerl for pouring in water
+* Water Reservoir with slot for water sensor and a hole for funnel for pouring in water

 Learn more about this project in [this video](https://www.youtube.com/watch?v=SfWMD1pfpyw&).
+This code is in [WaterOverflow.ino](src/WaterOverflow.ino)

 ## 11. Final Project